 Dr. Morrow is Past Chair and Associate Prof. of CFM.
 Maintaining an active practice, she teaches residents and medical students in clinical family medicine and shared decision-making skills.
 She has been CFM predoctoral director since 2008 and has extensive experience mentoring students.
 She was elected a Master Educator of the School of Medicine in 2013.
 She was past PI of our T32, and has mentored all Fellows on overall career development.

 Dr. Stahl is Associate Prof. and past Section Chief for General Internal Medicine.
 He is a long-practicing clinician, decision scientist, operations researcher, and technologist.
 He is an active teacher and has mentored over 20 early investigators.
 His research has focused on clinical system innovation, access to care, and implementing change using system engineering tools, new technologies, and inter-disciplinary collaboration.
 He is an expert in systems analysis and engineering, telemedicine, cost-effectiveness analysis, and outcomes research.

 T32 Program Coordinator and Evaluator

-Mrs. Barker leads the coordination and evaluation of the T32 program.
-She is also the Program Coordinator for the Dartmouth CO-OP Primary Care Practice-based Research Network.
-She is responsible for coordinating all T32 activities, including linking fellows to training and research resources within the Dartmouth system and nationally, tracking T32 activities, ensuring that the program is working steadily on program goals, and developing and submitting reports and other communications to HRSA.
+Ms. Morgan leads the coordination and evaluation of the T32 program.
+She is a Research Project Manager with over 35 years of experience in pre and post award management.
+She is responsible for coordinating all T32 activities, including linking fellows to training and research resources within the Dartmouth system and nationally, tracking T32 activities, expenses, ensuring that the program is working steadily on program goals, and developing and submitting reports and other communications to HRSA.